mrpossoms/kirkroerig.com/kirkroerig/articles/policy_gradient.md

 gradient_example({currentTarget: document.getElementById('gradient')}, show_vectors);
 </script>

 When you interact with the image, you'll notice a line originating at your cursor and pointing to the brightest region of the image.
-This vector is the _gradient_ approximated with finite differencing to compute the partial deriavatives for $x$ and $y$.
-This results in a vector:
+This vector $\nabla f$ is the _gradient_ approximated with finite differencing.

+The vector is compose of two values, how much the function's value changes with a small change in $x$ and a small change in $y$.
+These are each written as $\frac{\partial f}{\partial x}$ and $\frac{\partial f}{\partial y}$ respectively.
+This notation indicates that each of these quantities are _partial derivatives_, which means that they each only tell _part_ of the gradient's story.
 $$
+\nabla f =
 \nabla f(x, y) =
 \begin{bmatrix}
 \frac{df}{dx} \\